World Trade Organisation (WTO)

 The World Trade Organization (WTO) is the leading international organisation that sets international rules for trade.

-Both the European Union (EU) and the individual EU Member States are members of the WTO.
-The European Commission represents the EU and its Member States at all relevant WTO meetings.
+Both the European Union (EU) and the individual EU countries are members of the WTO.
+The European Commission represents the EU and the EU countries at all relevant WTO meetings.

 The WTO replaced the General Agreement on Tariffs and Trade (GATT) in 1994, however, the GATT Agreement still exists as the legal frame for trade in goods.